Patrick-Gibbs/SCI30001/README.md

 for doing pair wise comprasons as was conducted in the research report it is recommneded to use GNU parallel.
 In particualr the following command was used in the research report.

 parallel python3 ./polymorphicSites.py {= 'if($arg[1]==$arg[2]) { skip() }' =} $sync_file ::: {0..63} ::: {0..63}

+**Other files**
+Here I include the distance matrix and fst matrix which were computed to compair pairs of populatoins. each row number pertains to the index provided in the sync file